Code-Institute-Submissions/cumbrian-kayaking/README3.md

  - The site is mobile first and one page  the  user can access information by just scrolling down the page
  - They can click  the **CTA  button***  and sign up to receive the brochure with prices and details
  - Toggle the burger icon and  then click the  contact us link in the menu  & ask a question about vegan options in the text area & receive an email reply.
  - User can scroll down to **contact form** & ask a question on the form and receive an email reply from the company.
--  They can read information about vegan food is in the feature section.
+ -  They can  **read** information about vegan options in the feature section.
-- Use the **link in the footer** to sign up for the holiday brochure
+- They can use  the **link in the footer** to sign up for the holiday brochure
-- Call the company and ask their question .
+- **Call** the company and ask their question .